Home Compare JMT.LS vs RBREW.CO

 Jerónimo Martins, SGPS vs Royal Unibrew A/S: Which Stock Looks Stronger in 2026?

-Royal Unibrew A/S holds the cleaner structural position, with the lead spread across stability and growth.
+Royal Unibrew A/S holds the cleaner structural position, with growth as the main driver and profitability adding further support.
 Jerónimo Martins, SGPS, still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.